It’s a type of savings account that gives a bonus of 50p for every £1 you save over 4 years.

-If you live outside the UK, you can also apply for an account if you’re either a:
+If you live outside the UK, you can also apply for an account if you’re either of these:

 You and your partner can both apply for your own Help to Save accounts if you get payments as a couple.
 However, you’ll need to apply separately.

-Even if you stop claiming benefits, you can still continue to use your Help to Save account.
+Even if you stop claiming benefits, you can still carry on using your Help to Save account.

 Each calendar month, you can save between £1 and £50.
 But you don’t have to pay money in every month.

-You can make as many payments into your Help to Save account as you like, as long as you don’t exceed the maximum of £50 each calendar month.
+You can make as many payments into your Help to Save account as you like, as long as you don’t go over £50 each calendar month.
 For example, if you’ve saved £50 by 15 June, you can’t pay in again until 1 July.

-These payments can be made by debit card, standing order or bank transfer.
+You can make these payments by debit card, standing order or bank transfer.

 You can only move money out of your Help to Save account to your nominated bank account.

-At the end of the 2nd and 4th years, you’ll receive a bonus.
-These are based on how much you’ve saved.
+At the end of the 2nd and 4th years, you’ll get a bonus.
+This is based on how much you’ve saved.

 After 2 years, the bonus is 50% of the highest balance in your account during the previous 2 years.